(A)symmetries of the 20th Century: Who Was Panufnik?

 Winter Solstice is a piece composed by Panufnik with lyrics written by his wife Camilla.
 It takes up the theme of dualism which the couple traced both in the religions of the East, and in Christianity.
 The title refers to a pagan feast which is nowadays celebrated as Christmas.
-Camilla employed an almost identical sound of the words "son" and "sun", and Andrzej decided to split the choir into a masculine "pagan" one, and a feminine "Christian" one.
-The choir is accompanied by soloists, with the soprano symbolizing the Mother Earth and a bass baritone as St. Augustine, whose texts the Panufniks decided to also employ.
+Camilla employed an almost identical sound of the words 'son' and 'sun', and Andrzej decided to split the choir into a masculine 'pagan' one, and a feminine 'Christian' one.
+The choir is accompanied by soloists, with the soprano symbolising the Mother Earth and a bass baritone as St. Augustine, whose texts the Panufniks decided to also employ.

 Another creative and mystical obsession of Panufnik's was geometry, and in particular, the symmetry of reflections.
 The Polish composer approached it as a scholar, similarly serious in his stance to Iannis Xennakis and Zbigniew Karkowski, who used to compose based on algorithms.

 'My geometry is intuitive', Panufnik used to say, as he referred to archetypes and the perfection of shapes that we can all perceive in nature.
 He also called music an 'unfrozen architecture', and almost all of his oeuvre makes use of symmetry.
 He would employ short, 3 to 4 sound cells, which he repeated, reversed and transposed.